JetBrains/compose-multiplatform/experimental/examples/visual-effects/README.md

 ![run-configurations.png](run-configurations.png)

-To run on iOS device, please correct `iosApp/Configuration/TeamId.xcconfig` with your Apple Team ID.
+To run on iOS device, please correct `TEAM_ID` value in `iosApp/Configuration/Config.xcconfig` with your Apple Team ID.
 Alternatively, you may setup signing within XCode opening `iosApp/iosApp.xcworkspace` and then using "Signing & Capabilities" tab of `iosApp` target.